iurisemedo/MultiSectionWebsite/replit.md

 - **Real-time search functionality** - filters models as you type
 - Each card includes:
   - High-quality model image (full display, no cropping with `object-contain`)
-  - Model name only (clean, minimal design)
+  - Model name
+  - "Access Now" button that scrolls to Premium Pack section
 - Hover effects with elevation and shadow
 - Scroll-triggered fade-in animations for each card
 - Images display completely without cropping, using dark letterbox background for consistency